kflansburg/xshop/README.md

 ```
 The general format is `xshop new [project type] [project name] [target library]`.
 The project name doesn't matter and is for personal organization.
 The target library should be what is used to name the source tarballs.

 This creates the default test folder structure mentioned above.
-The containers folder holds the Docker build context for each perticipant container in the test environemnt.
+The containers folder holds the Docker build context for each participant container in the test environement.
 The docker-compose.yml describes these containers and any linking between them.
-The test directory contains a file of hook functions which allow you to describe how your code should be executed to perform the test, and in which container.
+The test directory contains a file of hook functions, `xshop_test.py`, which allow you to describe how your code should be executed to perform the test, and in which container.
 The whole test directory is copied into every container during testing and the hooks run.

 For this example, the docker-compose.yml file is fine because we want to have a the target running a rudimentary OpenSSL server, and the attacker connecting to it to perform the exploit.
 In the test folder, I place a python script whose main() function performs the attack and returns 1 for success and 0 for failure.
 In xshop\_test.py:
 ```
 import os
 import heartbleed

-def run\_exploit():
+def run_exploit():
 	if os.environ['CONTAINER_NAME']=='attacker':
 		return heartbleed.main()
 	return 0